-Before it’s release there will be 2 pre-release screenings at the Kino-Teatr in St Leonards-on Sea on Friday 22 January 2016 at 4.30pm & 7.30pm.
-The 7.30pm screening will be followed by a set from #STARVECROW’s Soundscape Designer, the legendary DJ Noel Watson.
+There will be a world premiere screening at the ICA in London on Friday 24th November at 8.00pm.
+The 8.00pm screening will be followed by a set from #STARVECROW’s Soundscape Designer, the legendary DJ Noel Watson.

 #STARVECROW is the story of Ben and Jess.
 Ben is a control-freak, charmer, abuser and warped product of the digital age.
 He films everything.
 Jess is fresh out of rehab.
 Their worlds are dominated by each other but Jess needs some space and time apart and is invited by her friends to their house in the woods for the weekend.
 People arrive and the party kicks off, but not everyone attending has been invited.

 #STARVECROW is a disturbing story of obsession, narcissism and complex relationships, where friendships and families are irreversibly broken.